lucyhalee/Luc-aMart-nez.github.io/README.md

 	</ol><br>
 	<strong><p3>Guidelines:</p3></strong><br>
      Sitting underneath the four POUR principles are a series of guidelines.<br>
     For WCAG 2.0 there are twelve guidelines.
-For WCAG 2.1 there is one additional guideline taking the total to thirteen.</p1>
+For WCAG 2.1 there is one additional guideline taking the total to thirteen.

      <li><strong><p3> Web Accessibility Initiative (WAI)</p3></strong></li>
      <p5>The W3C Web Accessibility Initiative (WAI) brings together people from industry,
-           disability organizations, government, and research labs from around the world to develop guidelines and resources to help make the Web accessible to people with auditory, cognitive, neurological, physical, speech, and visual disabilities<br>
+           disability organizations, government, and research labs from around the world to develop guidelines and resources to help make the Web accessible to people with auditory, cognitive, neurological, physical, speech, and visual disabilities</p5><br>
     <li><strong><p3>WAI's coverage of web accessibility includes:</p3></strong><li>
     <ol>
     <li>"web content" - websites and web applications</li>